tkokhing/OneHeart/README.md

 To build the blockchain, I followed the below tutorial series (extracted here for easy reference).
 It even tells you when to check your Wallet which no other tutorials give you that resolution.
 To me, this is really helpful.
 It also provided sample usernames and pw to make sure you do not go wrong.
 Obviously to build your own blockchain, modify it to suit your needs.

 _**My 2 cents worth...**_ I strongly recommend that you copy and paste the tutorial into a DOCX so that you can make you own notes along the way.
-Also do screenshoots to capture the changes, and purposely do the wrong steps so that to test out different settings/scenarios.
-I did all of these.
-If plainly follow the tutorial can build up a blockchain, everyone would have successfully done so but it is not.
+Also do screenshoots to capture the changes, and purposely do the wrong steps so that to test out different settings/scenarios. _I did all of these_.
+Consider this!
+If plainly follow the tutorial can build up a blockchain, everyone would have successfully done so, **but it is not**.

 **Sample network tutorial series**